GabeKlavans/GabeKlavans.github.io/_posts/2019-8-19-Making-This-Blog.md

 title: Making This Blog
 ---

-#### TL;DR Follow [this guide](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/ "This Guy'd") to get a free blog going in almost no time
+#### TL;DR: Follow my journey through all the components of a basic blog, or just go straight to [the guide](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/ "This Guy'd") that I ended up using

 So my first post will be the process I went through to get this blog up and running.